-Frequently Asked QuestionsAbout US taxes for expats
+Frequently Asked QuestionsAbout U.S. expat taxes for Americans overseas

 1. Foreign Bank Account Reporting (FBAR) and do I need to file it?

 FBAR stands for Foreign Bank Account Reporting.
 It applies to FinCEN Form 114 and you have to file it if you have a financial interest in, or signature authority over, foreign financial accounts with an aggregate value of more than $10,000 at any time during the calendar year.